 In "Cinderella," Mac also says "you used to tell me all the time I ain't your type," and Grande's "Imagine" echoes, "Baby, I never thought that it would be you."

-At the very end of the song, the whistle tones are reminding fans of Grande and Miller's 2013 song "The Way," but the biggest clue was literally written on Miller's arm.
+At the very end of the song, the whistle tones are reminding fans of Miller's "The Way," but the biggest clue was literally written on Miller's arm.
 The title of the song, "Imagine," is also a tattoo Miller had.